Why does the UK tax year start on 6 April and end on 5th April?

 We can only speculate that this may have something to do with the consequential permanent loss of 5 days worth tax to the Government in the year of change!

-This post is sponsored by The Tax Advice Network – The easiest place to find local tax expertise to solve your tax issues, problems and challenges.
-It’s also the simplest and highest ranked lead generation facility for accountants and tax advisers
+This post is sponsored by The Tax Advice Network.
+Founded in 2007, the Network’s website FindATaxAdviser.online is the UK’s oldest and easiest place to find local tax expertise to solve your tax issues, problems and challenges.
+It’s also the UK’s simplest and highest ranked lead generation facility for tax advisers.